carlosperate/awesome-microbit/README.md

 ## 🧰 micro:bit Tools

+- [MakeCode Streamer Beta](https://makecode.com/streamer/docs) - Web app that simplifies the creation of interactive, high quality coding videos.
+Designed for teachers, students, or anyone who would want to do online MakeCode coding.
 - [micro:bit USB Grapher](https://github.com/bsiever/microbit-usb-grapher) - A web page using WebUSB to graph, manipulate, and save data collected on the micro:bit.